pingidentity/terraform-provider-pingfederate/docs/resources/administrative_account.md

 ### Read-Only

 - `encrypted_password` (String, Sensitive) Read-only attribute.
-This field holds the value of encryptedPassword returned from PingFederate and used for updating an existing Administrative Account.
+This field holds the value returned from PingFederate and used for updating an existing Administrative Account.
 - `id` (String) The ID of this resource.

 ## Import